AHAs and BHA: Differences Between Them and How to Choose the Best Exfoliant

 How AHAs and BHA are Different

-AHAs are water soluble so only work on skin’s surface, and are water soluble.
-They’re generally preferred for normal to dry, sun-damaged skin, due to their ability to enhance natural moisturizing factors within skin (as mentioned above, BHA is also hydrating, but it hydrates skin in a different way than AHAs do).
+AHAs are water soluble so only work on skin’s surface.
+They are generally preferred for normal to dry, sun-damaged skin, due to their ability to enhance natural moisturizing factors within skin (as mentioned above, BHA is also hydrating, but it hydrates skin in a different way than AHAs do).
 AHAs have also been proven effective in reducing the visible signs of sun damage, including crepe-y skin and wrinkles.

-BHA works on skin’s surface and inside the pore; it’s oil soluble, so it’s most often preferred for normal to oily skin prone to bumps, clogs, blemishes, and enlarged pores.
-BHA also has natural skin-calming properties, so it’s gentle enough for sensitive skin prone to redness and/or rosacea.
-This well-rounded, gentle ingredient is even suitable for skin prone to milia.
+BHA works on skin’s surface and deep inside the pore; it’s oil soluble, so it’s most often preferred for normal to oily skin prone to bumps, clogs, blemishes, and enlarged pores.
+BHA also has natural skin-calming properties, so it’s gentle enough for skin that's sensitive or prone to redness or rosacea.
+This well-rounded, gentle ingredient is even suitable for bumpy skin disposed to milia.

 With so many shared and unique benefits, we’re routinely asked, “Should I use both an AHA and BHA product to get the best results?”
 In short, no, but it’s up to you; all Paula’s Choice AHA and BHA exfoliants are formulated to work brilliantly on their own and will provide remarkable results for various skin types and concerns.
-But there’s nothing wrong with using both or experimenting to see which one works best for you.

 References for this information: